Lemon Ginger Drink for Inflammation

 Chronic, low-grade inflammation plays a role in fatigue, digestive discomfort, joint stiffness, and overall sluggishness as we age.
-While no single drink is a cure-all, certain ingredients have well-studied properties that can support the body’s natural inflammatory response.

 One simple, accessible option is a lemon ginger drink—a warm or cool beverage that combines two ingredients long used in both traditional medicine and modern nutrition science.